magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 For more information, see [Deployment workflow](#deploy).

 ### Optional: Install sample data {#sample-data}
 If you need some example data when developing your store, you can install our sample data.
 This data simulates an active Magento store, including customers, products, and other data.
-This sample data works best with a "blank site" {{site.data.var.<ece>}} template installation when creating your project.
+This sample data works best with a "blank site" {{site.data.var.ece}} template installation when creating your project.

 We recommend installing sample data in your local Integration and development branches and environments.
 If you use this data in Staging or Production, make sure to clear out the information and products before going live.